qianngchn/Desktop-Translator/README.md

 ## Usage
 Program will automatically translate the text inside the clipboard.

-You can drag the left icon to move the program window.

-Right Click on the left icon to get more setup options.
+You can drag the left icon to move the program window and right click on the left icon to get more setup options.

 ## Translate API
 Now program only support Baidu Translate API.